YasinAlhadi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20_script that removes all letters c
 21_script that reverse its input
-22_script that displays all users and their home directories, sorted by users
+22_script that displays all users and their home directories, sorted by users 24_ script that lists all the files with a .gif